GreenAI-Uppa/AIPowerMeter/docsrc/README.md

 ### usage

-- Modifiy the .rst file in the `docsrc` folder
+- Modifiy the .rst files in the `docsrc` folder

 - Build the documentation into the `docs` folder
 ```